Read the latest news out about the Department of Psychology’s collaborative work with organisations outside of BU.

 Dr Shanti Shanker and colleagues receive funding for new project!

 A project titled, “The key issues in Dementia in South Asia” has been awarded a total of £17,180 (for 2 years) through the GCRF Internal funding (October 2019) for Scheme 1: New GCRF projects.
-This project is a joint collaboration between Faculty of Health and Social Sciences and Department of Psychology (Faculty of Science and Technology).
+This project is a joint collaboration between the Faculty of Health and Social Sciences and Department of Psychology (Faculty of Science and Technology).
 The Principle Investigator is Dr Bibha-Simkhukda from HSS and Co-PIs include, Dr Michele Board, Prof. Edwin van Teijlingen and Dr Shanti Shanker.

 Dr Constantina Panourgia presents her work at UCLY